tad-stranger/terminally_ASPIRED/README.md

 | `--show-sky`         | Show extracted sky spectrum in final plot                            | Off                          |

 ### ⚠️ Note on Image Reduction
 Dark frame correction is not implemented.
-This is because the CCD used on the 1.9m telescope is cryogenically cooled to temperatures around 170 K, rendering the dark current negligible.
+This is because the CCD used on the 1.9m telescope is cryogenically cooled to temperatures around 170 K, rendering the dark current negligible or even potentially introducing extra noise.

 ---
 ## 📤 Output